Carnival in Tenerife 2025

 DSC00896

 The jury consists of celebrities, both local and visiting.
-The girls must be beautiful and resilient — it’s not easy to move around the stage when your outfit weighs dozens of kilos.
+The girls must be beautiful and enduring — it’s not easy to move around the stage when your outfit weighs dozens of kilos.
 The newly elected queen takes the place of honor.

 DSC01518